Yue-ZHAO/MOOC2GO/index.md

 ## Participant requirements
 * Participants should be able to use a mobile phone for watching videos and reading the text while walking.
 * Participants are advised to bring their own headphones with a 3.5mm plug.
-* Participants can take their gloves if needed.
-We can provide a stylus pen.

 ## Study Information
 * Study language: English